-Dr Prithvi Hirani is a research fellow working on the Data & Displacement project.
-She is a DTM Associate, DTM Global Support Analytics, Knowledge and Output (AKO) Unit.
-Dr Hirani is part of the Global DTM Analytics Knowledge and Output team.
-She works on the Humanitarian, Development Peace Nexus and the Data Science and Ethics workstreams.
-Prior to this, she completed a PhD titled “The Border, City and Diaspora: The Physical and Imagined Borders of South Asia”, in International Politics from Aberystwyth University, UK in 2018.
-She has previously also worked in urban public policy as a Research Fellow in Mumbai.
+Dr Prithvi Hirani is a Researcher on the Data and Displacement project.
+She is a DTM Programme Officer for the Displacement Tracking Matrix Global Operations, Coordination and Support Unit.
+Dr Hirani works on the Solutions and Mobility Index and is part of the Data Science and Ethics team.
+Prior to joining IOM, she completed a PhD titled “The Border, City and Diaspora: The Physical and Imagined Borders of South Asia”, in International Politics from Aberystwyth University, UK in 2018.
+She has previously worked in urban public policy as a Research Fellow in Mumbai.